 Responsible for supporting upper body weight, the pelvis is defined as the middle part of the human body between the lumbar region of the abdomen superiorly and thighs inferiorly.
 The human pelvis is composed of the bony pelvis, the pelvic cavity, the pelvic floor, and the perineum.
 In addition to carrying upper body weight, this multi-surfaced girdle can transfer upper body weight to the lower limbs and act as attachment points for lower limb and trunk muscles.
 Furthermore, the pelvis protects the pelvic and abdominopelvic viscera.
-Pelvic examinations are common in clinical cases of obstetrics and gynecology and can be performed in various ways, i.e. diagonal conjugate, obstetric conjugate, etc. Although conditions are uncommon, pelvis-based dislocations, hernia, and prolapses are present in a dynamic range of patient populations.
+Pelvic examinations are common in clinical cases of obstetrics and gynecology and can be performed in various ways, i.e. diagonal conjugate, obstetric conjugate, etc. Although conditions are uncommon, pelvis-based dislocations, hernias, and prolapses are present in a dynamic range of patient populations.

 The pelvis has many different functions, with primary functions including structural support and stability for movement including standing, walking, and running to name a few of many.
 The different structures of the pelvis allow for a variety of functions specific to that sub-structure of the pelvis.
 Thus, it is important to understand each of the structures to understand the overall functions of the pelvis as a whole.